-- (a) A public or private entity identified in Government Code section 54222, or a person who would have been eligible to apply for residency in any affordable housing developed, or a housing organization as defined in Government Code section 65589.5, or any beneficially interested person or entity, may bring an action toenforce Government Code section 54230.5. - (a) At least 30 days prior to bringing an action pursuant to subdivision (a) above, notice of intent to enforce the SLA shall be provided to the local agency and to HCD, identifying the alleged violations of these Guidelines and/or the SLA. - (b) If HCD has not issued a NOV, HCD shall review the notice of intent to enforce the SLA and within 30 days notify the local agency if it must cure or correct the alleged violation in subdivision (b).
-The local agency shall have 60 days from receiving this notification from HCD to cure or correct the alleged violation before an action may be brought, unless the local agency disposes of the land before curing or correcting the alleged violation, or HCD deems the alleged violation not to be a violation in less than 30 days. - (b) A public or private entity seeking to enforce Government Code section 54230.5 shall send a Notice of Alleged Violation to the local agency and provide a copy to HCD.
+- (a) A public or private entity identified in Government Code section 54222, or a person who would have been eligible to apply for residency in any affordable housing developed, or a housing organization as defined in Government Code section 65589.5, or any beneficially interested person or entity, may bring an action toenforce Government Code section 54230.5. - (b) A public or private entity seeking to enforce Government Code section 54230.5 shall send a Notice of Alleged Violation to the local agency and provide a copy to HCD.
 The local agency has 60 days from the date of the Notice of Alleged Violation to cure or correct before the public or private entity may take further action, unless the local agency disposes of the land before curing or correcting the alleged violation, or HCD notifies the local agency in a Determination Letter that it is not in violation of the SLA in less than 60 days of receipt of the Notice of Alleged Violation. - (c) If HCD has not issued a Findings Letter to the local agency, HCD shall review the Notice of Alleged Violation submitted by the public or private entity and take action as appropriate.

-HCD may send the local agency a Notice of Violation, send a Determination Letter notifying the local agency it is not in violation of the SLA, or decline to take any action on the Notice of Alleged Violation.

-- (1) If HCD sends the local agency a Notice of Violation, HCD shall also provide a copy of the Notice of Violation to the public or private entity that submitted the Notice of Alleged Violation.
-The local agency shall have 60 days from receipt of HCD's Notice of Violation to cure or correct pursuant to Section 500 of these Guidelines before HCD may take further action to enforce Government Code section 54230.5. - (2) If HCD sends a Determination Letter notifying the local agency that it is not in violation of the SLA, HCD shall also send a copy of the Determination Letter to the public or private entity.
+HCD may send the local agency a Notice of Violation, send a Determination Letter notifying the local agency it is not in violation of the SLA, or decline to take any action on the Notice of Alleged Violation. - (1) If HCD sends the local agency a Notice of Violation, HCD shall also provide a copy of the Notice of Violation to the public or private entity that submitted the Notice of Alleged Violation.
+The local agency shall have 60 days from receipt of HCD's Notice of Violation to cure or correct pursuant to Section 500 of these Guidelines before HCD or an entity identified in Section 502(a) of these Guidelines may take further action to enforce Government Code section 54230.5.
+Local agencies receiving a Notice of Violation from HCD must also hold an open, public meeting pursuant to Section 500(e)(2)(A) of these Guidelines. - (2) If HCD sends a Determination Letter notifying the local agency that it is not in violation of the SLA, HCD shall also send a copy of the Determination Letter to the public or private entity.

 Note: Authority cited: Government Code section 54230, subdivision (c), section 54230.5, subdivision (b)(2)(D).
-Reference cited: Government section 54222, section 54230.5, section 65589.5.
+Reference cited: Government Code section 54222, section 54230.5, section 65589.5.

-Appendix A - Notice of Availability Forms Form
+Appendix A - Notice of Availability Forms